derek-zhou/liv/README.md

 All open source webmail sucks.
 Most I have seen are layered on top of IMAP, and IMAP sucks.
 The reason is you have to have search capability to deal with the high volume of emails nowadays, and it is very hard to do that across IMAP.
 On the other hand, some other email clients don't suck:

 * Commercial "free" email providers, such as Gmail or Outlook.com don't suck.
 However, they are basically ads delivery vehicles targeted to you with all the privacy leaks and annoyances that you want to break out from.
 * Terminal email clients (mutt, mu4e, etc) don't suck.
 This is what I use before LIV.
-However, I need to view some HTML mails in a browser window and click some links and it is not convenient for those occasions.
+However, I need to view HTML mails in a browser window and click some links and it is not convenient for those occasions.

 LIV is a highly opinionated, minimal implemented webmail front-end that: